 Osteochondritis dissecans, also called Panner’s disease, occurs when small pieces of cartilage and bone become dislodged in the elbow joint.
 It’s often the result of a sports injury to the elbow and is most often seen in young men.

 Pain and tenderness on the outside of the elbow, trouble extending the arm, and a feeling that the joint is locking could indicate this condition.
 You can treat this injury by immobilizing the elbow joint and undergoing physical therapy treatment.

 Your doctor can diagnose elbow disorders through:

 - biopsy of bursa fluid

-- non-steroidal anti-inflammatory drugs (NSAIDs)
+- nonsteroidal anti-inflammatory drugs (NSAIDs)

 - physical therapy

-- bracing or immobilization
+- braces or immobilization

 - steroid injections

 - elbow padding